BinaryLeo/BinaryLeo/README.md

 <img src="https://komarev.com/ghpvc/?username=binaryleo&color=008080" alt="Profile views " />

 Hello and welcome to my GitHub page!
-My name is Leonardo Moura, and I am a Brazilian mobile developer with over six years of experience building both user-friendly and complex applications as an independent developer for small companies.
-Here, you can find my latest open-source projects.
-Keep in touch for more exciting updates!
-Currently, I am expanding my skill set by learning Kotlin and Jetpack Compose.
+My name is Leonardo Moura, I am an Android engineer with over 6 years of experience working on both indie projects and helping small companies bring their ideas to life through high-performance and user-friendly mobile applications that push the boundaries of what's visually possible.
+Through my extensive experience managing all aspects of mobile application development, including design, programming, testing, and launch, I bring a unique perspective to the table that can help increase creativity and innovation on any team.

-I am proud to have won two mobile development contests and to have published over six applications on the Play Store as an independent developer.
-Additionally, I have delivered numerous successful UI/UX designs for global clients.
+In addition to my technical skills, I have also 5 years of experience as a Senior Graphic Designer, honing my skills in visual design, typography, and branding.
+This combination of technical and creative expertise allows me to not only develop functional applications but also ensure they have a polished and engaging user interface.
 <div>

 ```javascript